luke0han/google-homepage/README.md

-This project is the layout the the Google homepage.
+This project is the layout of the Google homepage